 We're not going to be using many of the Properties in the Group Box Property box.
 But click on your GroupBox to select it, and change to the Text Property to "Top 5 movies of all time".
 Change the Font Property to anything you like.
 You should now have a Form like this one:

 The Group Box we just added will hold our Checkboxes.
 It acts as a container for the controls.
 To move the Checkboxes about, we can just click on the Group Box to select it, and drag and drop the Group Box somewhere else.
 The Checkboxes will all move with the Group Box.
 Let's add some Checkboxes to it.

 You CAN'T double click a checkbox and add it to a Group Box.
 The only way to add a control to a Group Box is to draw one on the Group Box.

 - Click once with your left mouse button on the Checkbox icon in the VB toolbox

 - Move your mouse pointer over to the inside of the Group Box.
 The mouse pointer will change to a cross

 - Hold down you left mouse button inside the Group Box.
 Keep the button held down, and drag outwards.
 Release the left button when you're happy with the size.
 You can always resize it later.

 - Add 5 Checkboxes to your Group Box

-- Change the Text property of each of your Checkboxes to any five Soap Operas.
+- Change the Text property of each of your Checkboxes to any five movies.
 Your Form should now look something like the one below:

 Run your programme to test it out.
 Click inside a Checkbox to select an item.
 Click again to deselect it.
 When you've finished, return to the Design Environment and click on the Group Box itself to select it.
 Make sure the Group Box IS selected, and not one of your Checkboxes.
 You can now drag the Group Box around your Form and all the Checkboxes will move with it.